cosmos/sdk-tutorials/academy/golang-intro/7_concurrency.md

 ## Channels

-Go offers *channels* for communincation between goroutines.
+Go offers *channels* for communication between goroutines.
 Channels may be buffered or unbuffered.
 You can create an *unbuffered* channel with the following:

 ```golang
 ch:= make(chan type)